LamininSolutions/mfsql-connector/source/procedures/spMFGetHistory.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
-2020-03-12  LC         Revise datetime formatting 2019-09-25  LC         Include fnMFTextToDate to set datetime - dealing with localisation 2019-09-19  LC         Resolve dropping of temp table
+2020-06-25  LC         added exception if invalid column is used 2020-03-12  LC         Revise datetime formatting 2019-09-25  LC         Include fnMFTextToDate to set datetime - dealing with localisation 2019-09-19  LC         Resolve dropping of temp table